 - Defense of insurance clients in workers' compensation claims.

-Best Oral Argument Award, William Minor Lile Moot Court, University of Virginia School of Law
+2015 Winner of the William Minor Lile Moot Court Competition, University of Virginia School of Law

 Awards Methodology (www.drinkerbiddle.com/content/awards)